A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Middle Ages

-The not very prosperous Middle Ages tangibly worsened the appearance of the Eternal City during the vandal invasions, and gave a number of sights to the architecture of Rome.
-One of the most famous is the castle of Sant'Angelo on the western bank of the Tiber.
-Feudal turrets, loopholes and halls with high dark ceilings, combined with powerful battlements in the literal sense of impenetrable fortress walls, give a visual representation of the disturbing life in those days.
+The not very prosperous Middle Ages both significantly worsened the appearance of the Eternal City during the Vandal invasions, and presented a number of attractions to the architecture of Rome.
+One of the most famous is the Castel Sant'Angelo on the western bank of the Tiber.
+Feudal turrets, loopholes and halls with high dark ceilings, combined with powerful battlements of literally impenetrable fortress walls, give a clear idea of the troubled life in those times.

-It makes sense to visit the church of Santa Maria sopra Minerva: although its facade was restored in the 19th century, the original medieval style of Rome's architecture was carefully preserved.
+It makes sense to visit the temple of Santa Maria sopra Minerva: its façade may have been restored in the 19th century, but the original medieval style of architecture in Rome has been carefully preserved.
 It makes sense to visit the temple of Santa Maria del Anima, built at the end of the 14th century for the needs of pilgrims in Rome.

 Architecture of Rome: Castel Sant'Angelo

 The unique architecture of Rome is the Castel Sant'Angelo.
-The construction of the Castel Sant'Angelo began in Rome as early as 135.
-During its almost 2000th history, it was remodeled more than once and used as a castle itself, and was also a tomb, the residence of popes, a storehouse and, of course, a dungeon.
-Now in the castle of the Holy Angel is the Military History Museum, where travelers can see the Secret Archive, the Treasure Hall, the papal apartments, the loggia of Paul III, the hall of Clement VII, the courtyard of Alexander VI and many other things - more than 50 rooms that form a real labyrinth!
+Construction of the Castel Sant'Angelo began in Rome in 135.
+Over its almost 2,000-year history, it was remodeled more than once and was used as a castle itself, and was also a tomb, the residence of popes, a storage room and, of course, a dungeon.
+Now in the Castle of St. Angel there is a Military History Museum, where travelers can see the Secret Archive, the Hall of Treasures, the Papal Apartments, the Loggia of Paul III, the Hall of Clement VII, the courtyard of Alexander VI and many other things - more than 50 rooms that form a real labyrinth!

-The building acquired its name in 590, when during the plague, Pope Gregory the Great had a vision in which the Archangel Michael was on the roof, sheathing his sword.
+The building acquired its name in 590, when, during the plague, Pope Gregory the Great saw a vision in which the Archangel Michael was sheathing his sword on the roof.
 This meant that the raging disaster had come to an end.
-Just after that, the fortress began to be called the Castel Sant'Angelo.
+It was after this that the fortress began to be called the Castle of the Holy Angel.

 Renaissance

-Much of the architecture of Rome that can currently be seen has to do with the Renaissance period - the restoration of the classical canons of harmony after the gloomy Middle Ages.
-By the way, for the comfortable radial arrangement of the streets, Rome should be grateful just to the urban planners of the Renaissance.
-Among the buildings of this period, the most attention is focused on the architectural dominant of Rome - St. Peter's Cathedral and the Sistine Chapel, as well as many secondary churches and temples.
+Much of the architecture of Rome that can currently be seen is related to the Renaissance period - the restoration of classical canons of harmony after the gloomy Middle Ages.
+By the way, Rome should be grateful to the city planners of the Renaissance for the comfortable radial arrangement of the streets.
+Among the buildings of this period, most attention is drawn to the architectural dominant of Rome - St. Peter's Cathedral and the Sistine Chapel, as well as many secondary churches and temples.

-The heart of the Vatican and the whole Catholic community, St. Peter's Basilica is one of the main attractions of Rome's architecture.
-Here it is possible to take a bird's-eye view of ancient Rome, admire the interior of the cathedral from the top of the dome, attend the mass and even be blessed by the pontiff.
+The heart of the Vatican and the entire Catholic community, St. Peter's Basilica is one of the main architectural landmarks of Rome.
+Here you can take a bird's eye view of ancient Rome, admire the interior of the cathedral from the top of the dome, attend mass and even be blessed by the pontiff.

-St. Peter's Basilica is, without embellishment, history itself, realized in stone.
+St. Peter's Cathedral is, without embellishment, history itself, realized in stone.

 The list of famous people who in one way or another had a hand in its architecture and interior will fill more than one page, and within its walls the fate of the whole world, states and peoples was decided.
-The history of the cathedral dates back to the 4th century with the construction of a simple basilica over the alleged burial place of the Apostle Peter.
-Until the 15th century, the structure was no different.
-And in 1506, by papal decree, it was planned to remake the basilica into a monumental cathedral, the center of Catholicism and a symbol of the power of the pontiff.
+The history of the cathedral dates back to the 4th century with the construction of a simple basilica over the supposed burial place of the Apostle Peter.
+Until the 15th century, the structure was nothing special.
+And so in 1506, by papal order, it was planned to transform the basilica into a monumental cathedral, the center of Catholicism and a symbol of the power of the pontiff.

 In order to avoid long queues at the entrance to St. Peter's Basilica, we buy tickets in advance via the Internet.